Chef Kevin Tien Has Left Capitol Hill Restaurant Emilie's

 Tien did not respond to requests for comment.
 Meanwhile, investor Johann Moonesinghe declined to share specifics about Tien’s departure other than to say “he’s going on to a different opportunity.”
 Only two employees who worked under Tien have stayed on.

-This is the second time with a year that Tien has split with a restaurant he helped build.
+This is the second time within a year that Tien has split with a restaurant he helped build.
 The chef earned a name and James Beard nod for himself at tiny Petworth hotspot Himitsu, but gave up his ownership stake last summer to focus on Emilie’s—a bigger and more ambitious project.
 During his relatively short stint, the restaurant became known for its eclectic menu starring ranch fried chicken, a homemade bread cart, and creative crudos.

 Shoja says Moonesinghe made the introduction to Johnson, an alum of Vidalia who also ran Southern-Nordic restaurant Honeysuckle in the same downtown DC space.
 “That was somebody we chose based on his character and his past performance,” Shoja says.